authindicators/svg-ps-converters/README.md

 ## Summary

-The goal of this project is to develop various open source tools that will export a vector image into a new SVG format that's a more secure profile of the SVG Tiny 1.2 format.
-The new format is more restrictive than [SVG Tiny 1.2](https://www.w3.org/TR/SVGTiny12/) as defined by the W3C and requires modification to standard SVG documents.
+The goal of this project is to develop various open source tools that will export a vector image into a new SVG format that's a more secure version of SVG format.
+The new format is based [SVG Tiny 1.2](https://www.w3.org/TR/SVGTiny12/) as defined by the W3C, though it is more restrictive and requires modification of standard SVG documents.

 The new [SVG Tiny Portable/Secure (SVG P/S)](https://tools.ietf.org/id/draft-svg-tiny-ps-abrotman-00.txt) format is specified by a new document published to the IETF for comments.
 In addition to the specification document, a [SVG P/S RELAX NG Compact (RNC) XML](https://bimigroup.org/resources/SVG_PS-latest.rnc.txt) schema validation file has also been developed that can be used to verify the output is compliant with the new SVG P/S format.